-The 4-year Bachelor of Surveying meets this requirement, and the BSc degrees in Surveying Measurement (SURM) and in Land Planning and Development (LPDP), as well as the BAppSc in GIS can satisfy this requirement when supplemented with one further year of study (usually a Diploma for Graduates).
+The 4-year Bachelor of Surveying meets this requirement.
+However in addition, the BSc degrees in Surveying Measurement (SURM) and in Land Planning and Development (LPDP), as well as the BAppSc in GIS can satisfy this requirement when supplemented with one further year of study (usually a Diploma for Graduates).
 The Bachelor of Surveying degree is also recognised by the Cadastral Surveyors Licensing Board of New Zealand (with the appropriate elective courses), which has reciprocal licensing arrangements with all of the Australian jurisdictions.

 The surveying profession has been active in New Zealand since the earliest day of European settlement and has contributed significantly to the development of the country.
 Its core business of cadastral surveying, the defining of land title boundaries, underpins the security of land ownership necessary for the development of the economy through the creation of collateral for securing finance.

 The University of Otago Surveying programme offers the only academic qualification leading to professional recognition as a professional land surveyor in New Zealand.
 To complete that recognition a period of post graduation training is required, and is examined by the New Zealand Institute of Surveyors.

 The courses offer a broad range of disciplines within the context of surveying that equips graduates for a professional career in New Zealand and also overseas.
 Many graduates are able to find employment in other parts of the world while undergoing their “OE”, and return to New Zealand with significant work experience.
 Particular skills in demand include engineering surveying, hydrographic surveying, construction surveying and mine surveying.